Satisfaction (Benny Benassi song)

 "Satisfaction" is a song by Italian DJ Benny Benassi.
 It was released in Italy in June 2002 as the lead single from his album Hypnotica.
 Using MacinTalk, the song's vocals consist of two speech synthesizers, one male and one female, repeatedly saying "Push me and then just touch me till I can get my satisfaction".
 The track was Benassi's debut single and most successful song, peaking at number two in the United Kingdom and earning a gold certification in Australia, Belgium, France, and the United States.
 As of August 2014, it was the 54th best-selling single of the 21st century in France, with 382,000 units sold.

 "Satisfaction" is considered to be the forerunner of electro house that brought the genre into the mainstream.

+Background and composition

+Benassi stated that the inspiration for “Satisfaction” came from his personal experiences as a DJ and the desire to create a track that would connect with people on a deeper level.
+He aimed to capture the feeling that occurs on the dance floor when the music takes control and unites a crowd as one.
+Benassi explained that the identifying melody of the song was brought to him by his cousin Alle Benassi: "When my cousin came to the studio after his tour in Tunisia, he played me a bunch of notes."
+Alle told DJ Mag: "When I was in Tunisia I was playing the clarinet in my room and there was a traffic jam under the street.
+And it fixed a bunch of notes into my brain".
+Following the composition of the instrumental they needed a vocal part, but according to Benassi "getting a vocalist" in Italy wasn't easy, so he "tried with this vocoder".
+The track is in the key of B-flat minor and plays at 130 beats per minute.

 Music videos

-The first version of the music video features the three men and the woman on the cover of Hypnotica.
-It consists of one three-second take of the four people turning to face the camera and smile, played in slow-motion to match the length of the song.
+The first version of the music video was directed by Mauro Vecchi, and features Benny and Alle Benassi, Paul French, and Violeta as they are seen on the album cover of Hypnotica.
+It consists of one three-second take of the four turning to face the camera and smiling, played in slow-motion to match the length of the song.
 Overlaid are various animations including close-up pictures of the lips of a man and a woman singing along to the song.
 This music video was barely played on music channels, although in some countries, it replaced the "construction" version.

-The second and most famous version of the music video features women in skimpy construction outfits.
+The second version of the music video was directed by Dougal Wilson, and features women in skimpy construction outfits.
 The video plays almost as a musical advertisement for a variety of power tools.
 All are used in a sexual manner.
 This version was mainly relegated to nighttime hours.
-It stars British lad mag models Jerri Byrne, Rachel Hallett, Thekla Roth and Natasha Mealey, American Playboy Playmate Suzanne Stokes and British Page 3 girl model turned porn star and escort Lena Franks.
+It stars British lad mag models Jerri Byrne, Thekla Roth, Lena Stokes and Natasha Mealey, and American Playboy Playmate Suzanne Stokes.